 Eagly argues that policy should not influence science.
 “Science strives for valid findings, the truth of the findings, regardless of whether you like them or I like them.
 We strive to find out how the biology of people works.
 Would we close our minds as scientists because it might be politically incorrect?,” she says.
 How the evidence could influence policy is not up to her, she adds.
 “I’m not a social policy expert,” says Eagly.

-“Science strives for valid findings, the truth of the findings, regardless of whether you like them or I like them.”
 That said, these scientific findings can certainly be used to positive effect.
 “If we have a better understanding of how biology impacts the developing brain, we might be better able to tailor educational practices to specific students,” says Stevens.
 In other words, nurture can be manipulated so that it more effectively interacts with nature to develop particular skills.
 If we ignore biology, says Stevens, “we’re not acknowledging that there might be another factor impacting things and then we wonder why things aren’t as effective.”

 So what does the biology of gender mean for parents deciding whether or not to encourage their kids to play with less gender-conforming toys?
 Corinne’s daughter is now seven and loves Lego, science, space, fashion, art, makeup, and singing.
 Regardless of which of those preferences are influenced by biology and which by social factors, she’s clearly an individual rather than a reflection of a tired gender stereotype.
 Corinne says she’s noticed her 18-month-old son loves wrestling and climbing more than his sister did.
 But these differences do not affect equality in her household.